divviup/public-docs/docs/how-it-works.md

 parts, known as report shares.
 One report share is for the leader aggregator, and the other for the helper aggregator.

-Each aggregator advertises a public key corresponding to its private key.
-The client library encrypts each share with the respective aggregator's public key.
+The client library encrypts each share with a public key advertised by the respective aggregator.

 ### Step 3: Client sends shares to the aggregators

-The DAP client library sends each report share via HTTPS to the leader and helper aggregators.
+The DAP client library sends the report shares via HTTPS to the leader aggregator.

-Aggregators reject out-of-range or invalid measurements, as defined in the task parameters.
-This is done without knowledge of the original measurement.
+The leader relays the helper's share to the helper.
+Because the helper's report share is encrypted to the helper, the leader cannot read it or reconstitute the original measurement.

 Each aggregator is operated by different organizations.
 Often, Divvi Up will act as the leader, while another organization operates as a helper.